 The summer heat is known to take a toll on cattle.
 So, wouldn’t it be a great idea to learn how to prevent heat stress?
-In this article, we will be sharing our best tips and tricks with this regard.
+In this article, we will share our best tips and tricks.

-Heat stress is also known to decrease the fertility of cows, which in turn results in increased lengths of lactation.
-Due to all of these outcomes, it is important for us to deal effectively and learn how to prevent heat stress for dairy herds.
+Heat stress is also known to decrease cow fertility, which in turn results in increased lactation lengths.
+Due to all of these outcomes, it is important for us to deal effectively with and learn how to prevent heat stress in dairy herds.

-Avoiding heat stress in dairy farms might be quite difficult, but metabolic problems and decrease in feed intake can be easily mitigated with some advanced planning.
-Heat stress can definitely be managed to minimize the negative impacts of the cows’ health and, ultimately, the production of milk.
+Avoiding heat stress in dairy farms might be quite difficult, but metabolic problems and a decrease in feed intake can be easily mitigated with some advanced planning.
+Heat stress can definitely be managed to minimize the negative impacts on the cows’ health and, ultimately, the production of milk.

 3 Methods of Managing Heat Stress in Cows